auth0/open-source-template/.github/PULL_REQUEST_TEMPLATE.md

 ### Description

 > Please describe both what is changing and why this is important.
 Include:
 >
-> - Pulbic endpoints added, deleted, deprecated, or changed
+> - Public endpoints added, deleted, deprecated, or changed
 > - Any actual or potential breakage or changes to the public API
 > - A summary of usage if this is a new feature or change to a public API (this should also be added to relevant documentation once released)
 > - Screenshots of new or changed UI, if applicable